-- 1. For 5th, 6th, 7th, and 8th grades, once a team is down by 25 points, the losing team will start ALL their offensive possessions at the mid-field point (40yd line for 5th and 6th grade, 50yd line for 7th and 8th grade). - 2.
-The winning team will start ALL their offensive possessions on their own 20yd line (ALL GRADES). - 3.
+- 1. When the point spread is 24 or more points but less than 32, the losing team will start ALL their offensive possessions at the mid-field point (40yd line for 5th and 6th grade, 50yd line for 7th and 8th grade). - The winning team will start ALL their offensive possessions no better than their own 20yd line (ALL GRADES). - 3.
 For 7th and 8th grades, neither team will accept kick-offs and both teams will start their offensive possession on the appropriate yard line (50yd line for the losing team and 20yd line for the winning team). - 4.
-Normal play will resume when point spread is 25 points or less. - Section E: Traveling teams will be considered guests for the coin toss.
-For Pocatello games between two Pocatello teams, the team that supplies the chain crew will be considered the home team.
+Normal play will resume when point spread is 24 points or less.